MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Dynamics GP uses MAPI to open Outlook to send emails directly from the Outlook client.

 > [!IMPORTANT]
-> MAPI only works on 32bit Outlook Client installed.
+> MAPI only works with 32-bit Outlook Client installed.
 The newOutlook operates based on the principles of the Outlook Web version.
+>
 > Not all features are currently supported, and the installation of the 32-bit version is not supported on the newOutlook, due to the transition from Classic Outlook.
-> It is highly recommended to implement Modern Auth(MFA) vs using MAPI when at all possible with Dynamics GP.
 >
+> It is highly recommended to implement Modern Auth (MFA) instead of MAPI when at all possible with Dynamics GP.

 ### Emails Stuck in Outbox within Outlook.